The south west region of NSW consists of the towns of Dareton (our regional headquarters), Wentworth and Balranald.

 Student accommodation is available on the hospital grounds in Wentworth.
 While a vehicle is not necessary to get about in Wentworth, students are still encouraged to bring their own vehicle, as public transportation is very limited between Wentworth and surrounding towns including Mildura, a popular tourist town located just over 30km away.

-If you would like to find out more about clinical placements in the South West Region, please contact Danielle White or Aimee Smith on 03 50217200.
+If you would like to find out more about clinical placements in the South West Region, please contact Danielle White or Steffanie Oxford on 03 50217200.